tomekw/hucpa/README.md

 ## Configuration options

 See [HikariCP Documentation](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) for a detailed description.
+Not all HikariCP-defined configuration options are currently supported.
+To add support for infrequently used options please raise an issue or file a pull request.

 | Option                  | Required | Default value | Notes                                                                   |
 | ----------------------- | :------: | ------------- | ----------------------------------------------------------------------- |